c00kiemon5ter/Pancakes/README.md

 Minimal IRC bot and logger in pure Bash.

 - Easy configuration on separate file
-- Dynamic configuration and adjust of commands.
+- Dynamic configuration and adjustment of commands.
+- Respond to queries / personal messages
 - Owner can talk through it, sending data to the appropriate pipe created for each channel it connects to.
 - Supports connections to multiple networks and channels.
-- Can support different commands per channel or user.
+- Supports different commands per channel or user.
+- Separate log file for every day

 Dependencies
 ------------